Calling All Educators,

 The time has come for us to go back into the fields to educate and lead young minds.
 The summer has come and gone.
 Many of you have spent the summer attending professional developments, gathering materials and resources for your classrooms, contacting parents, creating an atmosphere of learning, and many other things in preparation for a smooth school year.
 For many of us, we even had to learn how to do virtual learning remotely.
 As educators, we have many questions and uncertainties as we continue to work and teach through a pandemic.

 Many of us went to school to become educators or some of us are just natural-born educators.
 Yet we all share the same common goal to change and shape minds for the future.
 We all know that we are not doing it for the money but for that AHA Moment!
 The excitement of seeing a lightbulb going off on our students brings us great joy.
 We feel great satisfaction.
 Yes, there are ups and downs in and out of the classroom, but each year many of us return back to this profession for those AHA Moments.

 The following 5 tips are useful as you get the school year going:

-- Be Organize.
-Nothing is worst then seeing a classroom that is disorganized.
+- Be Organized.
+Nothing is worst than seeing a classroom that is disorganized.
 By being organized, it will lead to great classroom management.
 It will also minimize distractions and reduce stress for everyone in the classroom.

 - Get To Know Your Students.
 Each student wants to feel special.
 Go beyond knowing their names, but knowing their likes and dislikes, strengths and weaknesses, family life, and other interesting facts.
 No student is the same.
 Find something unique for each student in your classroom.
 They will love you for taking the time to know them and their interests.